- What we collect

 The Harold S. Williams Trust and the Eva Kollsman and Ray Mathew Trust enable two additional Fellowships for Japan Studies and the study of Australian Literature.
 The Friends of the National Library support a Creative Arts Fellowship for practising creative artists; the Eva Kollsman and Ray Mathew Trust provides a Creative Arts Fellowship for Australian writers; and the National Folk Fellowship is offered in partnership with the National Folk Festival.

-We also offer four National Library of Australia Summer Scholarships.
+We also offer five National Library of Australia Summer Scholarships.
 The Scholarships are supported by:

 - The family of the late Norman McCann